popskraft/nutcracker/content/minnesota/hand-cleaner.md

         This soap gets my hands clean fast.
 I run a shop in Duluth, and it’s great for grease and oil.
 Doesn’t dry my skin out either.
 Good stuff.
     - name: "Lisa"
       text: >-
-        We use Nutcracker in our Minneapolis dealership.
+        We use Nutcracker in our dealership.
 It’s tough on grime but feels nice on hands.
 The guys like it, and we order it often.
     - name: "Jake"
       text: >-
         Been using this for months in St. Paul.
 Cuts through diesel stains easy, and my hands don’t crack.
 Worth the price for sure.